 The JET Programme is one of the largest exchange programmes in the world.
-JET has flourished because it receives wide support from a variety of sources, but most notably from the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA) the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).
+JET has flourished because it receives wide support from a variety of sources, most notably from the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA) the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).

 The support of CLAIR and the three Ministries to both JET Programme participants and the institutions that host them is essential to the smooth operation of the programme.

 The Council of Local Authorities for International Relations (CLAIR) manages the JET Programme in conjunction with the three Ministries.
 CLAIR was established as a joint organisation of prefectural and municipal governments in July 1988, to promote and provide support for an increasing interest in grassroots internationalisation in Japan.

 CLAIR implements the JET Programme, one of a number of ongoing projects.
 Through JET, Assistant Language Teachers (ALTs), Coordinators for International Relations (CIRs), and Sports Exchange Advisors (SEA) are recruited overseas and dispatched to local public bodies across Japan in an effort to foster better understanding of foreign cultures while also providing participants the chance to learn more about Japan.

 CLAIR’s objective is to ensure that the JET Programme runs as smoothly and successfully as possible for the local authorities (contracting organisations) and individuals involved.
 In order to achieve this, CLAIR advises host prefectures and designated cities, contracting organisations, and participants.

 CLAIR publishes the Contracting Organisation Manual (Ninyodantai-yo Manual) and the Questions & Answers Manual (Shitsugi Otoshu) for contracting organisations.
 In addition, CLAIR holds seminars for contracting organisations, Prefectural Advisors and other officers, providing training and advice about JET Programme matters and how to deal with cross-cultural issues.

 In addition to this support for contracting organisations, CLAIR plans and implements numerous conferences for JET participants.
 Likewise, JET participants are able to take advantage of a wide variety of publications produced and distributed by CLAIR.

 Main duties of CLAIR’s Department of JET Programme Management include: